This course is open for applications

 Learn from experts

-Expand your knowledge and learn from practitioners at the lectures and conferences we organise.
+Expand your knowledge and learn from practitioners at the lectures and conferences we organise where possible.
 You'll find plenty going on at the University, and at local art centres and other venues.

 Percentage of time you'll spend on different assessment methods, each year: